1. What’s your story? Where are you from?

 4. What is your artistic process like?

 A full cycle looks like this: awakening of special thrill that causes random activity, searchings, doubts, exploring of everything that attracts me.
-After that I find the “missing piece of puzzle” and start to feel the certain imagery.
-This “piece of puzzle” is never something specified and concrete, maybe it’s just the mood.
+After that I find the “missing piece of the puzzle” and start to feel the certain imagery.
+This “piece of the puzzle” is never something specified and concrete, maybe it’s just the mood.
 Then I start to draw without sketches.
 Music helps me a lot to come into a state of trance.
 The state of the trance is undoubtedly one of the main parts of creating process.
 Time is stopped and you’re totally inside another world without any thoughts.

-If I loose the imagery I just start another cycle.
+If I lose the imagery I just start another cycle.
 So I always have a lot of unfinished drawings.
-Sometime I feel like something is still missing in my mind and that’s the reason why I can’t finish drawing.
+Sometimes I feel like something is still missing in my mind and that’s the reason why I can’t finish drawing.
 So I just relax and wait until I find it in a world around.
 I prefer to go with the flow.
 I never force myself to draw if I feel that something is missing.
 Forced works are always insincere and express nothing

 5. Who and/or what inspires your work?

 I think the most inspiring things for me are these: Forest, music, animals, wilderness, moss and lichens, mushrooms, Russian fairy tales that I’ve heard when I was a child, masks, rituals, night dreams, childhood experience, folklore, medieval art, archetypes, psychiatry, human’s brain, carnivorous plants, venomous or dangerous things, loneliness, mori girls, vintage dresses.
 Also, I am inspired by Simona Kossak’s story, the woman who lived more than 30 years in a wooden hut in the Bialowieza Forest, without electricity or access to running water.
 A lynx slept in her bed, and a tamed boar lived under the same roof with her.
 She was able to talk to wild animals